 Best LMG – Rampage

-Like most new weapons that get put into the game, the Rampage is currently very powerful, so take advantage of it while it lasts.
 The best thing about the weapon is the option to charge it up with a Thermite Grenade, which speeds up its fire rate and allows you to break doors just by shooting them.

 When charged up, the weapon becomes even more deadly as it can be used at closer ranges.
 However, this weapon definitely excels at longer distances, especially as it has hardly any recoil.

-This is why the Rampage takes the top stop for us as the best LMG in Season 10 of Apex Legends, as its ability to do such high, consistent damage at range and the option to speed up its fire rate for closer ranges makes it very strong.
+This is why the Rampage takes the top stop for us as the best LMG in Season 11 of Apex Legends, as its ability to do such high, consistent damage at range and the option to speed up its fire rate for closer ranges makes it very strong.

-Best SMG – Prowler
+Best SMG – C.A.R